D33pBlue/Music-Maze/README.md

 # Music-Maze
 Music generator through implicit cooperative agents

+## TODO
+- remove recursion from functions in maze.py

 ## The project
 Music can be considered (in according to [1]) nothing more than "organized sounds", where repetition has an important role in order to create a structure or a recognizable pattern.
 ...